Algonquin Park Canoe and Camping Trip, Summer 2021

 Why Choose This Program

-- Learn how to thrive in the Canadian wilderness and have an unforgettable adventure
+- Learn how to thrive in the Canadian wilderness while having an unforgettable adventure

-- Opportunity to earn two skill-based certifications – Wilderness Camping Certification & Introduction to Lake Skills certification (issued through Paddle Canada hyper link to: https://www.paddlecanada.com.)
+- Earn two skill-based certifications – Wilderness Camping Certification & Introduction to Lake Skills certification (issued through Paddle Canada hyper link to: https://www.paddlecanada.

-- Optional opportunity to achieve Bronze and Silver Practice Trip and Adventurous Journey designations for the Duke of Edinburgh Award
+- Achieve Bronze and Silver Practice Trip and Adventurous Journey designations for the Duke of Edinburgh Award.
+(Optional)

 - Unplug and disconnect.
 Take a technology break!